Get

 The Easiest Solution

 If you’re looking for an immediate solution to keeping your cat from breaking your blinds, the simplest thing to do is raise the blinds.
 As long as your cat isn’t attempting to jump onto or climb your blinds, opening the blinds high enough for your cat to sit in the window should be a quick remedy.
 If it’s feasible for the blinds to stay somewhat raised all the time, this could be a permanent solution for your situation.
-You can even install a valance or small curtain on a tension rod in the lower portion of the window, protecting your blinds and blocking the window without your cat losing access.
+You can even install a valance or small curtain on a tension rod in the lower portion of the window, protecting your blinds and blocking the window without your cat losing access; however, some cats may play with the curtain.

 Cat-Friendly Alternatives

-• Vertical Blinds: Determined cats can break these blinds, but it’s far less likely than slat blinds.
+• Vertical Blinds: Determined cats can break these blinds by chewing, climbing or batting them, but it’s less likely than slat blinds.
 These blinds still block your windows, but they enable your cat to slip between the slats without damage.
+However, the wand controls and cords should be secured as they may pose a safety risk.

 • Roller Blinds: These blinds have a solid piece of sturdy fabric that rolls up and down on a pole.
-These blinds won’t allow your cat to slip between slats, but they will still be able to claw at the fabric.
+These blinds won’t allow your cat to slip between slats, but they will still be able to claw at the fabric and damage it, particularly if thin.

 • Roman Shades: Similar in function to roller blinds, Roman shades are made of thick fabric.
-They are raised and lowered by blind pulls, and they bunch at the top of the window like slat blinds do.
+They are raised and lowered by blind pulls, and they bunch at the top of the window as slat blinds do.
 However, the materials they are made of make them resistant to being broken by cats.
-However, the fabric is susceptible to damage from cats.
+However, the fabric is susceptible to damage from cats, and if they have cords, these should be secured.

 • Wood Blinds: Wood and faux wood blinds are typically sturdy enough to withstand the abuse your cat throws at them.
-They are thicker and more difficult to break than most aluminum and plastic blinds, and if the main way your cat is breaking the blinds is just by jumping in and out of the window, these blinds may be a good solution.
+They are thicker and more difficult to break than most aluminum and plastic blinds, and if the main way your cat is breaking the blinds is just by jumping up and down on the windowsill, these blinds may be a good solution.
+However, they may still suffer damage from chewing, scratching, or attacking the cords.

 • Interior Shutters: Although an unconventional option, interior shutters can fit in perfectly with many types of home décor, from modern to farmhouse and Cape Cod.
 They enable you to easily block access to the window with a sturdy physical deterrent.
 Many interior shutters can be opened and closed like doors, as well as like blinds, so you can shut them across the windows but still provide access to let light in.